frconor-ebook/meditations/_posts/2025-04-21-on-apostolate.md

 title: "On Apostolate"
 ---

-On Apostolate

 By Fr.
 Conor Donnelly

 (*Proofread*)

 *In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.*

-*My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
+My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
-My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.

 There was a man in Australia once who learned about how to take the apostolic aspect of his Christian vocation a little more seriously.